-Whether you’re throwing a disco-themed party, a rock-and-roll sock hop or just a children's party where you’ll have music and space for dancing, these dance party games are sure to get kids moving and grooving in the spirit of fun.
+Whether you’re throwing a disco-themed party, a rock-and-roll sock hop, or just a children's party where you’ll have music and space for dancing, these dance party games are sure to get kids moving and grooving in the spirit of fun.
+These timeless party ideas and activities make dancing so much fun and they work for all age groups, from 5-year-old kids to adults.

-Another variation of this game is to have the dancer the light is shined on when the music stops move to the center of the dance floor and perform her best dance moves for the crowd.
+Another variation of this game is this: the dancer the light is shined on when the music stops moves to the center of the dance floor and performs their best dance moves for the crowd.
 This way no one is eliminated from the game and everyone gets a turn to shine in the spotlight.

 To make this game more challenging, you can start with large circles and replace them with smaller ones as the dancing progresses.